xcart/xcart-docs/_pages/kb_en/modules/antifraud.md

    * **Fraud risk factor threshold value** : Specify the fraud risk factor threshold value.
 Orders with a Fraud risk factor greater than the value specified in this field will not be processed automatically.
 If fraud risk factor is greater than this limit, order status will be 'Queued'.

      {% note info %}
-      A fraud risk factor value that will be calculated by Antifraud service module with reference to a certain order will represent a number from 1 to 10 (the greater the number, the higher the probability of fraud).
+      A fraud risk factor value that will be calculated by Antifraud service addon with reference to a certain order will represent a number from 1 to 10 (the greater the number, the higher the probability of fraud).
 The field **Fraud risk factor threshold value** allows you to specify, how great a fraud risk factor of an order must be for the order to be considered fraudulent.

       For example, if you set the **Fraud risk factor threshold value** to '5' (which corresponds to 50% risk of fraud), all the orders with the fraud risk factor rates from 6 to 10 will be considered potentially fraudulent.
 X-Cart will not process such orders automatically: they will be placed with the status 'Queued', so you will be able to review them personally at a later time and decide, whether you want to process them or not.
 If you find a certain order to be fraudulent, you will be able to report the IP address from which the order originated to the Antifraud service server as a source of fraudulent orders.
 This will prevent further fraudulent orders coming from this IP.
      {% endnote %}